Falmouth has made a significant investment in research facilities and infrastructure.

 The AIR Building (Academy for Innovation & Research) is the hub of our research activity.
 Several new initiatives are also currently hosted in AIR, including the digital games hub, business entrepreneurship programmes and our embryonic computing initiative.

 Researchers also have access to a wide variety of other campus-based facilities including:

 The Sandpit is a specialist technology-enhanced collaborative workspace located within the AIR Studio that enables groups of stakeholders (researchers, external organisations and other partners) to come together under the guidance of a workshop facilitator to explore issues and challenges.
 We run a variety of events in the Sandpit from specialised conferences and workshops to our researcher and research student development sessions.

 This lab hosts the new digital games companies being formed at Falmouth using a market-led innovation model.
-The graduate entrepreneurship programme, run in association with the Alacrity Foundation, is currently being trialled in a one year pilot.
+The graduate entrepreneurship programme, is currently being trialled in a one year pilot.
 We have recruited 20 recent graduates who have formed five business teams to address particular market opportunities identified with partner organisations such as Sony, BT, and Goonhilly Earth Station.

 The Performance Centre

 The Performance Centre has 700m2 of fully sprung Harlequin dance floors, 11 high-specification performance and rehearsal studios, 12 practice rooms, and a 200-capacity flexible theatre space that has been used by research projects such as Vconect.
 The Performance Centre is also home to the Centre for Performance Research, a resource centre and archive of international significance, which relocated to Falmouth in 2013.